* China shares slip on plenum's disappointing lack of details

 * Dollar edges away from near 2-month high vs. yen

-TOKYO, Nov 13 (Reuters) - Asian shares skidded to six-week lows and the dollar wobbled on Wednesday as investors pondered mixed signals from U.S. Federal Reserve officials about when the U.S. central bank would start to pare its asset-buying stimulus.
+TOKYO, Nov 13 (Reuters) - Emerging Asian currencies skidded and regional shares tumbled to six-week lows on Wednesday as mixed signals from Federal Reserve officials raised fresh concerns about an imminent rollback of the U.S. central bank's asset-buying stimulus.

 Chinese shares got off to a rocky start, after the initial communique from a key Communist Party policy meeting to set a blueprint for the coming decade's reform agenda offered them few concrete details.